PeterCamilleri/CX16/docs/vm_ip.md

     vm_ip:    .res 2         ; The VM Instruction Pointer.
     vm_w:     .res 2         ; The VM Working address in threaded models. vm_t      .res 2         ; VM Temporary Storage.
+    vm_y      .res 1         ; A place to save the Y register.

 The _vm\_w_ can be omitted in byte code designs but is shown here for threaded options.
 Also, while the _vm\_ip_ must be located in the zero page,